jlehtomaa/pp4rs-final-project/src/paper/final_paper.md

 # Introduction

-This is a course project work to create the first version of a snakemake workflow.
+This is a course project work to create the first draft version of a reproducible research workflow using Snakemake.
-The numbers illustrated here will check for a link between the population size and GDP growth rate, referred to as scale effects in endogenous growth theory.
+The numbers illustrated here will check for a link between the population size and GDP growth rate, which in endogenous growth theory is referred to as scale effects.
-The workflow will use R to clean data and create a very simple regression and markdown + pandoc to draft a pdf version of the paper.
+The workflow will use R to clean data and create the simplest possible liner regression.
+A markdown manuscript will thenn be converted to pdf using Pandoc.
 Lorem ipsum.
+Blah blah blah.
 Blah blah.

 # Literature
-This bit will check that the BibTex integration works correctly.
+This chapter will check that the BibTex integration works correctly.
-I will replicate the figure presented in @Laincz2006, but add some additional features such as grouping by continent.
+I will replicate the figure presented on page 266 in @Laincz2006.
+I will also add some additional features, such as grouping and color coding by continent.
+Also the data I use will be slightly newer.

 # Data
 The dataset is taken from the Penn World Tables.
-Data include real GDP and population data for 156 countries for the period 1970-2010.
+After some cleaning, the dataset includes real GDP and population data for 121 countries for the period 1970-2010.

 The summary of the statistics looks as follows:
 \input{out/tables/summary_stat.tex}